Advanced Placement exams: Spring 2020 exam format changes

+New AP Classes

+In 2021, College Board announced that AP Precalculus will be offered to schools in the US starting in 2023-2024 school year.
+Students who wish to take AP Precalculus must pass Geometry and Algebra 2 or qualify for AP Precalculus Placement.
+The class will cover the usual Precalculus materials but more in depth and will be moving in faster pace.

+After a two-year pilot at select US schools, AP African American Studies will be offered to all US schools in the 2024-2025 school year and internationally in the 2025-2026 school year.
+The purpose of this class is to gain knowledge of African American history and culture as well as African Americans' contribution to the United States.
+This course also shows the importance of understanding the struggle of African Americans in the past.
+This class allows students to achieve educational advancement and other opportunities in the future.

+Exam grading

 The AP exams are graded each summer at a week-long "grading camp."
 Both high school AP teachers and university professors are invited to grade the exams at a predetermined location.
 When the AP Reading is over for a particular exam, the free response scores are combined with the results of computer-scored multiple-choice questions based upon a previously announced weighting.

 The Chief Reader (a college or university faculty member selected by the Educational Testing Service and The College Board) then meets with members of ETS and sets the cutoff scores for each AP Grade.
 The Chief Reader's decision is based upon what percentage of students earned each AP Grade over the previous three years, how students did on multiple-choice questions that are used on the test from year to year, how he or she viewed the overall quality of the answers to the free response questions, how university students who took the exam as PART A experimental studies did, and how students performed on different parts of the exam.

 No one outside of ETS is allowed to find out a student's raw score on an AP Exam and the cutoff scores for a particular exam are only released to the public if that particular exam is released in total (this happens on a staggered schedule and occurs approximately once every five to seven years for each exam).
-Usually, a 70 to 75 percent out of 100 translates to a 5.
-However, there are some exams that are exceptions to this rule of thumb.
+Usually, a 75 to 100 percent out of 100 translates to a 5.
+However, there are some exams that are exceptions to this rule of thumb, such as AP Computer Science Principles that requires 90 out of 100 percent or AP Physics C that requires around 60%.

 The AP Grades that are reported to students, high schools, colleges, and universities in July are on AP's five-point scale: